DigiDuncan/DigiWOF/plans.md

 Add all possible consonants/vowels to the `tried_consonants` and `tried_vowels` list, essentially revealing the whole puzzle.

 ### Round
-The Round contains the Board and a Wheel.
+The Round contains the current Board and the current Wheel.

 #### Attributes
 ##### `Round.round_type` (int)